How To Do Sit-Ups For A Flat Tummy, Variations, Benefits

 Steps

 These sit-ups will help improve core strength and whittle away the belly flab.
 Apart from sit-ups, you can also do crunches.
-However, there are differences between the two.
+But when it comes to crunches vs sit-ups, there are key differences in how they target your muscles and impact your workout.
 What are they?
 Find out in the next section.

 Sit-Ups Vs. Crunches – What’s The Difference?